5 Common Winter Skin Problems and How To Relieve Them

 Protect Your Skin From the Sun- Just because the sun is covered by the clouds does not mean it is not dangerous.
 In fact, UV rays are more intense in the winter as they can be reflected by the snow and ice, so be sure to apply sunscreen every day.

 Your skin is the largest organ of your body and you must protect it.
-Contact the Asarch Center today for a consultation!
+Contact Asarch Dermatology today for a consultation!

 Posted in: Blog Post